Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/nested-loops.rst

 In this example program, the output shows a 2 digit odometer, using a nested loop.

-Top-Down Design for Nested Loops
+Top-Down Design for Nested loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/top-down-nested-loops.png
    :alt: Top-Down Design for Nested Loops
    :align: center

-Flowchart for Nested Loops
+Flowchart for Nested loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/flowchart-nested-loops.png
    :alt: for Nested Loops flowchart
    :align: center

-Pseudocode for Nested Loops
+Pseudocode for Nested loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | **FOR** counter1 in range(10)
 |     **FOR** counter2 in range(10)